Skip to main content

-Come see our cats and dogs outside of the shelter environment and a time/location that may be more convenient for you.
+Come see our cats and dogs outside the shelter environment and a time/location that may be more convenient for you.
 Adoption fees apply unless noted otherwise.
-In some cases, you will be able to bring home your new friend home directly from the event.
-See events below for more details.
-Please remember to bring a pet carrier, or leash and collar so you can transport your pet home safely.
+In some cases, you will be able to bring your new friend home directly from the event.
+See the events below for more details.
+Please remember to bring a pet carrier, or leash and collar, so you can transport your pet home safely.

 Please remember to bring a pet carrier to ensure that cats can leave on the scheduled release date and make it to their new homes safely.